brandonjp/buildwise-ui-magic/README.md

 # BuildWise UI Magic

-A powerful WordPress plugin that enhances the BuildWise experience with a modern, intuitive user interface.
+A modern React/TypeScript application that enhances the BuildWise experience with a sleek, intuitive user interface.

 ## Overview

-BuildWise UI Magic transforms the standard BuildWise interface into a sleek, modern dashboard that makes project management and compliance tracking more efficient and user-friendly.
+BuildWise UI Magic is a modern web application built with React and TypeScript that transforms the standard BuildWise interface into a sleek, modern dashboard that makes project management and compliance tracking more efficient and user-friendly.

 ## Features